 FSEs collect the infrastructure from the Inventory

 FSE plans the visits based on the geography which is suggested on Mobile App Map.
-Planning depends on the priority of the Cases as well. i.e.. schools and offices have timings but other business establishments may have long working hours.
+Planning depends on the priority of the Cases as well. i.e... schools and offices have timings, but other business establishments may have long working hours.

 FSEs visits/calls the Merchant and attends the cases